brekk/monoculture/typed-packages/microplastic/README.md

-# remora
+# microplastic

 ![dependencies via madge](./graph.svg)

-Types for suckers
+A sandbox for dealing with the crypt of types